 There is nothing worse than seeing the message in VMware cannot find a valid peer process to connect to, because it means you cannot power on a virtual machine.
 Often I want to do test something quickly in VMware fusion, and this message slows things down.
 The good news is I have figured out some tricks.
 The first time I saw this VMware peer process message, no matter how many times I quit and re-launched my VM would not start.
 I then rebooted, and it worked fine.
 The second time it happened, I investigated further

 As you can see, even though I had quit and re-launched VMware Fusion a number of times, the vmware-vmx process was hung.
-Once I killed that process, and re-launched VMware fusion, I was good to go, and I no longer saw the message cannot find a valid peer process to connect to in VMware Fusion.
+Once I killed that process, and re-launched VMware Fusion, I was good to go, and I no longer saw the message cannot find a valid peer process to connect to in VMware Fusion.

 VMware Remote Console Uses VMware Fusion!